Leaflet: A guide to Adult Social Care and Health

 Healthwatch East Sussex

 Healthwatch East Sussex is your local consumer champion for health and social care.
-Get information or leave feedback about your experiences of services:
+For information or leave feedback about your experiences of services, visit:

 Getting involved

-Once you have joined, the People Bank team will match you with potential opportunities.
-For more information:
+Once you have joined and told us how you would like to be involved, our team will match you with potential opportunities.

 Was this page helpful?